phongduong/my-portfolio/data/posts/schedule-netlify-sites-deployment-with-github-actions.md

     - cron: '0 16 * * 1-5'
 ```

-Follow this cron syntax, my workflow will run at 16:00 UTC everyday from Monday to Friday.
+My workflow will run at 16:00 UTC from Monday to Friday.

 In your job's steps, run the following command